zcash/zips/zip-xxxx.rst

-This proposal defines an update to the Zcash peer-to-peer transaction format to include support for data elements required to support Zcash Shielded Assets, initially implemented to support the Orchard shielded pool [#protocol]_.
+This proposal defines an update to the Zcash peer-to-peer transaction format to include support for data elements required to support Zcash Shielded Assets, initially specified to support the Orchard shielded pool [#protocol]_.
 The new transaction format defines well-bounded regions of the serialized form to serve each of the existing pools of funds, and adds and describes a new elements containing ZSA-specific elements.